 Calling a Slip and Fall Lawyer

 If you’ve been hurt in a fall, you may be eligible to receive compensation for medical bills, lost wages and future earnings, loss of consortium, pain and suffering and more.
 These cases, however, can be tricky and complex, and to have the best chance at collecting, you’ll need help from a qualified slip and fall lawyer.
 If you’re in South Carolina and need help with your slip and fall case, the attorneys at Harris and Graves can help.
-Give us a call for a free consultation about your case today.
+Complete our contact form or give us a call for a free consultation about your case today.